eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/model-select.md

 ### modelName

 This informs what model the REST request should be done against.
-This should correspond to the canonical modelName for models as respresented in the EE Rest schema (i.e. Events are `event`, Datetimes are `datetime`).
+This should correspond to the canonical modelName for models as represented in the EE Rest schema (i.e. Events are `event`, Datetimes are `datetime`).

 - Type: `String`
 - Required: No